Yuki Onna

 - 100 % negative mentions

-The game suffers from significant stability issues, with numerous bugs affecting gameplay and achievement tracking, leading to frustration rather than challenge.
-The absence of a reliable saving system further exacerbates these problems, making the overall experience feel unstable and unreliable.
+The game's stability is heavily criticized, with numerous reports of bugs affecting gameplay and achievements, leading to frustration rather than challenge.
+The absence of a reliable saving system further exacerbates these issues, making the overall experience feel unstable and unreliable.

 “Very buggy.”